 If the student arrives more than 15 minutes late for the scheduled start time, he or she may not be allowed to take the exam.
 For those students not allowed to take the exam, the faculty member will be notified that the student was late and the exam will be returned to the faculty member.
 Students will need to work with the faculty member to reschedule the exam.

 If the student is allowed to take the exam, the allotted time for the exam may be adjusted.
-Students should verify with ADA Services prior to the start of the exam what the stop (end) time will be.
+Students should verify with Disability Services prior to the start of the exam what the stop (end) time will be.

 Exam Security Procedures